wojtryb/Shortcut-Composer/README.md

   - assistant tool

 - ### Pick painting blending modes
-  Pie menu for switching painting blending mode.
+  Pie menu for picking painting blending modes.
 Consists of most commonly used ones:
+  - normal
   - overlay,
+  - color,
   - multiply,
-  - color,
   - add,
+  - screen,
   - darken,
-  - lighten,
-  - normal
+  - lighten

 ### (`Mouse trackers`):
+Mouse tracker is a value-switching action, active while the key is pressed.
+It tracks the mouse position to change the value of single krita property.
+Tracker can be attached to horizontal axis, vertical axis or both.

 - ### Scroll isolated layers
-  Used for picking layers and analizing the layer stack.
-Scrolls all active layer by sliding the cursor vertically.
-While the action is running, isolates active layer.
+  Scrolls the layers by sliding the cursor vertically.
+Can be used for picking the active layer and analizing the layer stack.
+While the key is pressed, isolates the active layer to give better preview of which layer is active.
+  - Key press: isloate active layer
+  - Horizontal: -
+  - Vertical: scroll all layers

   <!-- <img src="https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif" width="120" height="40" /> -->

 - ### Scroll timeline or animated layers
   Variation on "Scroll isolated layers" for animators.
-Layers are restricted only to animated ones.
-Horizontal mouse movement changes current frame on the timeline.
+Layer scrolling is restricted only to those pinned to animation timeline.
+Horizontal mouse movement changes the current frame.
+  - Key press: isloate active layer
+  - Horizontal: scroll animation frames
+  - Vertical: scroll layers pinned to timeline

 - ### Scroll undo stack
-  Extends the usual undo(<kbd>ctrl</kbd>+<kbd>z</kbd>) action.
-Controls the undo stack by sliding the cursor horizontally.
-Usual undoing is still possible.
+  Extends the krita undo action <kbd>ctrl</kbd>+<kbd>z</kbd>.
+Horizontal mouse movement, while the key is pressed controls the undo stack by performing undo and redo actions.
+Usual undo with short key press is still possible.
+  - Key press: undo last operation
+  - Horizontal: scroll left to undo, and right to redo
+  - Vertical: -

 - ### Scroll brush size or opacity
   Allows to control both `brush size` and `opacity` with single key.
 Opacity changes contiguously with vertical mouse movement, while brush size snaps to custom values.
 It is meant to provide easy access to precise values for pixel artists.
+  - Key press: -
+  - Horizontal: scroll brush size (descrete)
+  - Vertical: scroll painting opacity (contiguous)

 ### (`Previews`):
+Preview is an action which changes canvas elements when the key is pressed, and changes them back to their original state on key release.

 - ### Preview current layer visibility
   Changes active layer visibility on key press and release.
 Allows to quickly check layer's content.

 - ### Preview projection below
-  Hides all visible layers above the active one on key press, and reverses this action on key release.
+  Hides all visible layers above the active one on key press, and reverses this change on key release.
 Allows to check what is the position of current layer in a stack.
 It is possible to paint while the key is pressed and layers above are temporarily hidden.

 ### (`Multiple assignments`):
+Multiple assignment is an action which cycles between multiple values of single krita property on each key press.
+Performing a long press breaks the cycle and sets a default value.

 - ### Cycle selection tools
   Pressing a key repeatedly cycles most commonly used selection tools:
   - freehand selection tool,
   - rectangular selection tool,
-  - contiguous selection tool`
+  - contiguous selection tool

   Performing a long press, goes back to the `freehand brush tool`.
 Tools can be used while the key is pressed.

 - ### Cycle painting opacity
   Pressing a key repeatedly cycles brush predefined opacity values: `100%`, `70%`, `50%`, `30%`
-  Performing a long press, goes back to the `100%` opacity.
-Modified opacity can be used while the key is pressed.
+  Performing a long press, goes back to the `100%` opacity. **Modified opacity can be used while the key is pressed.**

-- ### Cycle brush presets
-  Pressing a key repeatedly cycles brush presets from default `"Digital"` tag.
-Used tag is configurable.

 ### (`Temporary keys`):
 - ### Temporary move tool
   Pressing a key temporarily activates the `move tool` which goes back to the `freehand brush tool` after the key release.
 Short key presses allow to permanently toggle between those two tools.
-Allows to move elements faster.

-- ### Temporary transform tool
-  Pressing a key temporarily activates the `transform tool` which goes back to the `freehand brush tool` after the key release.
-Short key presses allow to permanently toggle between those two tools.
-Allows to perform basic transformations faster.
-Other modes require permanent toggling.

 - ### Temporary eraser
   Pressing a key temporarily activates the `eraser` mode which gets turned off after the key release.
 Short key presses allow to permanently toggle between those two states.